lbhm/fainder/data/llm_workload/README.md

 | 9          | Command R+                      | 1192 |
 | 10         | GPT-4-0314                      | 1188 |

-Out of this leaderboard, the following models are not available on Chatbot Arena via the direct chat functionality:
+Out of this leaderboard, the following models were not available on Chatbot Arena via the direct chat functionality:

 - GPT-4-0125-preview
 - Bard (Gemini Pro)